58 Pages Posted: 6 Dec 2015 Last revised: 28 May 2017

 We use information from product descriptions in firm 10-Ks to analyze whether product market competition influences analysts’ decisions to cover firms, the accuracy and consistency of their earnings reports and their likelihood of obtaining Analyst All-Star status.
-We find that a firm’s analyst coverage and analyst forecast accuracy and consistency increase with product market competition measured by product similarity.
-Analyst decisions to cover new firms or drop firms from the firms that they cover are also related to a firm’s competition relation with the other firms in their coverage portfolios.
-We also show that analysts whose portfolios comprise firms with greater product competition are more likely to obtain Analyst All-Star status.
+We find that a firm’s analyst coverage and analyst forecast accuracy and consistency increase with product market competition and when firms are covered by analysts who also cover a larger fraction of the firm’s competitors.
+Analyst decisions to cover new firms or drop firms from their coverage are also related to whether the firms are competitors of the existing firms in their coverage portfolios.
+We also show that analysts whose portfolios comprise a larger fraction of firms that are competitors are more likely to obtain Analyst All-Star status.

 Keywords: Competition, Analysts, All-Star, Stock Analysts